Welcome to the Cumulus Support forum.

 The chances are that your kit only reports to 16 points anyway;

-However, if you (correctly) use the average windspeed and direction values you should be able to get a pretty good result (maybe )
+However, if you (correctly) use the average windspeed and direction values you should be able to get a pretty good result (maybe :roll: )

-Something along the lines of:...
+...
 For instance for the sector 65 to 100 degrees we have "Ventat de Bon Temps" (0 - 5 km/h), "Ventat" de Llevant (16 - 30 kn/h), "Llevant" (31 - 60 km/h), and finally the "Gropada de vent de Llevant" (61+ kp/h).
 There ar nine distint sectors ...

 Code: Select all